Aspirin: 7 things you should know

 - Used in small doses following various heart-related revascularization procedures (such as coronary artery bypass graft [CABG]) to improve the flow of blood through the revascularized area.

-- Used to reduce the risk of death or stroke in people with a history of stroke due to blood clots or previous stroke-like events.
+- Used to reduce the risk of death or another stroke in people with a history of stroke due to blood clots or previous stroke-like events.

 - Used to help prevent another heart attack or reduce the risk of death in people at risk of a heart attack, or who already have angina.

-- Also used off-label for several other conditions such as preeclampsia, the emergency treatment of stroke or a heart attack, and to prevent blood clots in people with atrial fibrillation (who are unable to take anticoagulants).
+- Used off-label for several other conditions such as preeclampsia, the emergency treatment of stroke or a heart attack, and to prevent blood clots in people with atrial fibrillation (who are unable to take anticoagulants).
 Off-label means it is not FDA approved for this use, but there may be data to show it is safe and effective.

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

-- Stomach bleeding and a prolonged bleeding time (risk is higher in people who smoke, who drink more than 3 glasses of alcohol per day or take other medicines that affect bleeding time).
+- Rarely, stomach bleeding or hemorrhage from any site (the risk is higher in people who smoke, who drink more than 3 glasses of alcohol per day or take other medicines that affect bleeding time).